Coldcrow69/Faithful-Frontiers/README.md

 # 📦 Faithful Frontiers Highlighted Mods

-Below is a list of some mods you should be aware of when playing Faithful Frontiers.
+Below are some mods you should be aware of when playing Faithful Frontiers.
 These are only a small portion of the total mods included, but the player benefits from knowing about these in particular.

 | **Mod Name** | **Description** |
 |--------------|-----------------|